camunda-community-hub/camunda-modeler-plugin-manager/README.md

 * [Camunda Modeler Best Plugins List](https://github.com/NPDeehan/Camunda-Modeler-Best-Plugins-List)
   by Niall

+Make sure to restart the Modeler, that the plugins get recognized by the Modeler.

 ### Install the Script Plugin
 There is a special plugin that is huge - at least in memory (>200MB).
-So I wanted not include this with the others.
+So I didn't want this to be included with the others.

 I actually did not get it running - at least that is how it looks.